Enigmatic-Smile/docs/offers/README.md

 ## Qualification

-When an offer is live, each transaction made a by a linked card on a location linked to the offer will be analysed against the offer parameters and can qualify or not qualify for the offer.
+When an offer is live, each transaction made by a linked card on a location linked to the offer will be analysed against the offer parameters and can qualify or not qualify for the offer.

 In both cases, an offer object is appended to the original transaction object containing the qualification result data.
 In case the transaction qualifies, `cashback` and `performanceFee` amounts are calculated and the `qualified` property is set to `true`.
 If the transactions does not qualify, `cashback` and `performanceFee` amounts will be `0`, the `qualified` property set to `null` and a message explaining why the offer did not qualify is set in the `message` property.
 You can see examples for qualified and non-qualified transactions below.